- 1 Is the COVID-19 vaccine for children under 5 years old available?

 What is the allergic reaction protocol for the COVID-19 vaccine?

-- a history of anaphylaxis to any ingredient of the Pfizer/BioNTech vaccine
+- a history of anaphylaxis to any ingredient of the Pfizer/BioNTech or Moderna vaccines

-- a history of non-severe immediate allergic reactions to any ingredient of the vaccine
+- a history of non-severe immediate allergic reactions to any ingredient of the vaccines

 - had a severe allergic reaction to a first dose of the vaccine

-If you have any questions or concerns about the COVID-19 vaccine and allergic reactions consult with your doctor or allergist.
+If you have any questions or concerns about the COVID-19 vaccines and allergic reactions, consult with your doctor or allergist.

 What is the benefit vs. risk for children getting the COVID-19 vaccine?

-Now that children ages 12-15 are eligible for the Pfizer/BioNTech vaccine, parents may have questions about it.
+Now that children ages 6 months and older are eligible to get the vaccine, parents may have questions about it.
 Some may be concerned about the risk of long-term side effects or allergic reactions.

 - Preventing your child from getting COVID-19 or from becoming seriously ill or dying due to COVID-19